RecList/reclist/README.rst

 -----------

 If you want to see *RecList* in action, clone the repository, create and activate a virtual env, and install the required packages from root.

-Executing `examples/coveo_complementary_rec.py` will download a public e-commerce dataset, train a machine learning model on it, and use a pre-made suite of behavioral tests to show a typical run.
+Sample scripts are divided by use-cases: similar items, complementary items or session-based recommendations.
+When executing one, a suitable public dataset will be downloaded, and a baseline ML model trained: finally, the script will run a pre-made suite of behavioral tests to show typical results.

 .. code-block::

     python3 -m venv venv
     source venv/bin/activate
     pip install -e .
     python examples/coveo_complementary_rec.py

 Running *your* model on one of the supported dataset, leveraging the pre-made tests, is as easy as implementing a simple interface, *RecModel*.